-Hundreds of thousands of people belonging to minority groups in the Islamic world have been murdered in recent years because our leaders have failed to take the necessary action to put a stop to it.
+One of the reasons tens of thousands of people belonging to minority groups in the Islamic world have been murdered in recent years is because our leaders have failed to take the necessary action to put a stop to it.

 Why?
 Why haven't our leaders taken the necessary steps to stop this?
 It's because they've been misled about the nature of the problem.